 Step Three Slice in half lengthwise.

-Step Four Remove the seeds with a spoon.
+Step Four Remove the seeds with a large spoon or ice cream scoop.

 Step Five Set hollowed squash on a cutting board.